 You’ve probably heard this before, “every character needs a flaw.”
 Every power needs a weakness.
-It’s boring reading about all powerful characters.
-From reading about different powers, it usually has some affect on the body.
+It’s boring reading about all-powerful characters.
+From reading about different powers, it usually has some effect on the body.
 I’m not going to tell you the Sciell’s weakness because it’ll give away the story 😉 But, it does have to do with the body.

 Do the characters become exhausted after prolong use?
 Do they pass out, become ill?
 If they absorb too much, do they risk all their cells breaking down?
 Since I already told you about the beings who become shadows- just so you know, they are no longer called Shadows.
 Because they give their bodies to Darkness, they have this violent animal side.
 They have to work to suppress that side of themselves.

 Is using the power the same for everyone?